EugeneYuZ/Matlab_Code/README.md

 # Matlab_Code
 Matlab codes
-This is Matlab codes for logistic regression implement.
+This is Matlab codes for logistic regression implement with cross validation and plot ROC curve for the analysis.

 Loss function: